Ascendzor/simple-message-blockchain/README.md

 `generateKeyPair` -> prints newly generated publicKey & privateKey as hex

+`startMining {publicKey} {privateKey}` -> starts mining and creates the reward transaction using the provided pub/priv keys for any block you solve.

+`stopMining` -> stops mining

 `writeMessage 'the message' {publicKey} {privateKey}` -> puts your message into the next block to be discovered

 Example: